ramantehlan/4x/README.md

 Expensive and centralized weather detection systems, on which millions of people are depend.

 Use Case:
-Fishing done by 14.5 million people and around 60 million in world.
+Fishing done by 14.5 million people in india and around 60 million in world.

 Current Alternatives:
 They rely on smartphones and the internet, or the radio.
-But most of the them still doesn't have ways to get weather forcast.
+But most of the them still doesn't have ways to get weather forecast.
 ```

 ## Solution